CIS565-Fall-2015/Project6-WebGL-Deferred-Shading/README.md

 * Effects:
   * Deferred Blinn-Phong shading (diffuse + specular) for point lights
   ![](img/thumb.png)
   A standared Blinn-Phong sharder.
-Defferred means that no shading is actuaally performaed in the first pass of the vertex and pixel shaders, instdead shading is "deferred" untill a second pass.
+Defferred means that no shading is actually performaed in the first pass of the vertex and pixel shaders, instdead shading is "deferred" untill a second pass.
 On the first pass, only data that is required for shading  computation is gathered and put into the geometry buffer(G-buffer).
 Then the sharder computs the lighting at each pixel using the information.

   * Bloom using post-process blur
   ![](img/11.png)
   Blur using a 5*5 kernal in one single pass to simulate the bloom effect.
 This will slightly decrease the perfomance.
-Possible further improvement could be use a two-pass blur, this will require less computation.
+Possible further improvement could be use a two-pass blur, which will require less computation.

   * Toon shading (with ramp shading + simple depth-edge detection for outlines)
   ![](img/10.png)